Neural Memory Networks for Seizure Type Classification: MATERIALS AND METHODS

 We adopt the preprocessed version of TUSZ known as the IBM TUSZ pre-processed data (v1.0.0, method \#1)~\cite{roy2019machine}.
-This work used the temporal central parasagittal montage~\cite{shah2017optimizing} to select the following 20 channels as the input: $FP_1-F_7$; $F_7-T_3$; $T_3-T_5$; $T_5-O_1$; $FP_2-F_8$; $F_8-T_4$; $T_4-T_6$; $T_6-O_2$; $T_3-C_3$; $C_3-CZ$; $CZ-C_4$; $C_4-T_4$; $FP_1-F_3$; $F_3-C_3$; $C_3-P_3$; $P_3-O_1$; $FP_2-F_4$; $F_4-C_4$; $C_4-P_4$; $P_4-O_2$.
-In this preprocessing method, the authors computed time-frequency representations of EEG patterns to capture rich information from the raw EEG signals.
-A fast fourier transform (FFT) was applied to each window of length $W_l$ ($W_l = 1$ second and $f_{max} = 24$ frequency bands) with $O$ seconds overlap ($0.75W_l$) across all EEG recording channels, as is illustrated in Fig.~\ref{fig:methodology}.
+This work used the temporal central parasagittal montage (TCP)~\cite{shah2017optimizing} of 20 selected pair channels as the input.
+In this preprocessing method, the authors applied fast fourier transform (FFT) to each fixed-length window $W_l$ ($W_l = 1$ second and $f_{max} = 24$ frequency bands) with $O$ seconds overlap ($0.75W_l$) across all EEG recording channels, as is illustrated in Fig.~\ref{fig:methodology}.
 The transformed data of all channels in one time window constitutes one data sample.
 Thus the task here is to perform classification based on 1 second of EEG data.
 The number of data sample per seizure type corresponds to the total number of windows all seizures across all patients.
 The input shape representation to train and test the model to classify seizure types is defined by [\#data sample, \#channels, \#frequency bands].
 We adopt this input data to compare the performance of our framework with baseline results using traditional machine learning and deep learning techniques.
 Table~\ref{table:seizure type} summarises the total number of seizures, patients and data samples available for each seizure type.